100 Ceiling Ideas for Every Home

 See more about - 51 Low Basement Ceiling Ideas

 1. Wooden Ceiling Ideas

 A wood ceiling is one of the easiest ways to add warmth to a room.
 While white pine is the most popular wood ceiling idea choice, you could also use cypress or cherry for a bit of unique color.
-You have more freedom in the type of wood you choose because unlike the floor, your ceiling won’t see a lot of abuse.
+You have more freedom in the type of wood you choose because, unlike the floor, your ceiling won’t see a lot of abuse.

 When choosing your wood, you can achieve a rustic or farmhouse look by using salvaged or reclaimed wood.
-For a clean and modern look, stick with light color pine or a grey hue.
+For a clean and modern style, stick with light color pine or a grey hue.
 A varnished or polished cherry will give your room a luxury feel.

-Ceiling height doesn’t matter much.
+The ceiling height doesn’t matter much.
 Wood planks look just as good on a low ceiling as they do on a high ceiling.

 The most straightforward strategy is to use straight planks running the length of the room.
-You can make a room feel larger if the planks run with lengthwise.
+You can make a room feel larger if the planks run lengthwise.
 For more detail, you could create a pattern in the ceiling.
 You could do alternating lines of 45-degree angles.

 If you have a bland room, you can turn a tray ceiling into the focal point by mounting your own trim work.
 Buy the decorative strips of wood trim and use finishing nails to attach them to the ceiling.
 Another option is to paint the recesses.
 Start with a white ceiling and then choose a bold color to paint the few inches of the recess between the two levels.

 Modern ceilings will create a barely noticeable protruding edge at the lower level.
 Then you can install hidden lighting on the edge.
 You won’t see the bulbs when standing in the room, but a subtle wash of gentle light extends upward to illuminate the recessed ceiling.